Ivan Fyodorov (printer): Name

 In those times Russians still did not have hereditary surnames, but used patronymics or nicknames, which were also not stable.
 In his first book "Apostolos" (printed in Moscow in 1564) he called himself in typical Russian style Ivan Fedorov that is "Ivan, son of Fedor".
 In his other famous book "Ostrog Bible" (1581) he called himself in both Church Slavonic and Greek as "Ivan, son of Feodor (Феодоров сын, Θεοδώρου υἱός), a printer from Moscow".
 In the Greek version there was "from Great Russia" instead of "from Moscow".
 But when he was living for a long time in the Polish–Lithuanian Commonwealth, he adopted a local Ruthenian style patronymic in Polish spelling "Fedorowicz" and also added a nickname indicating his origin.
 In his Latin documents he signed Johannes Theodori Moscus (that is "a Muscovite"), or Ioannes Fedorowicz Moschus, typographus Græcus et Sclavonicus.
-As a result of the dialectical replacement of consonant //f// with //x~xw// in early East Slavic the first letter F was sometimes changed, so the patronymic became Chwedorowicz or Chodorowicz.
+As a result of the dialectal replacement of consonant //f// with //x~xw// in early East Slavic the first letter F was sometimes changed, so the patronymic became Chwedorowicz or Chodorowicz.
 In his later Slavonic books (printed in PLC) he signed "Ioann (Ivan) Fe(o)dorovich" (with some orthographic differences), and added a nickname "a Muscovite printer" or just simply "a Muscovite".